FireChickenProductivity/MermaidDiagramsTalonVoice/README.md

 class (user.text)$: creates the class with the specified name

+interface (user.text)$: creates the interface with the specified name

 inherits: inserts the inheritance symbol pointing left

 depends: inserts the dependency symbol pointing left